Renowned Guests that have Visited

 Through her artwork, de la Vega seeks to articulate the beauty that exists randomly in nature, seemingly without reason?
 The way that layers of trees and brush and grass fall into and crowd out one another, how the light filters through, the way the clouds hang heavy and overwhelm the sky.

 Sheila Geoffrion paints primarily in Maine but also keeps studios in Florida and Ireland.
 Her works are interpretations of plants in natural arrangements and seek to capture abstract elements rather than precise renderings.
 She is inspired by the contrasts between the fields and forests.
-She also paints watery surfaces of savannas, marshes, and rivers' edges, where vegetation and reflections change and engage.
+She paints wet surfaces of savannas, marshes, and rivers' edges, where vegetation and reflections change and engage.

 Hope Town features one of the last operational kerosene-fueled lighthouses in the world.
 This lighthouse was built in 1862 and became operational two years later; it is striped horizontally red and white.
 All can see its light from 23 mi (43 km) away.